masriamir/pedalpcb-pdf/README.md

 ## What is it?

-A command-line Java library to generate bill of materials information from PedalPCB build documentation PDF files.
+A command-line Java library to generate a bill of materials from PedalPCB build documentation PDF files.

 ## Usage